gmtmcd/Level-4-Individual-Project/timelog.md

 * *2 hours* Created a settings page, include links to github, moodle, myglasgow site on attributes, page can be navigated from home page and back

 ### 25 Nov 2020
-* *1 hour* Implemented notification into the app, triggered by clicking the button in settings, launches notif after 10 seconds for proof of concept [6.5 hours]
+* *1 hour* Implemented notification into the app, triggered by clicking the button in settings, launches notif after 10 seconds for proof of concept
 * *1 hour* Tried to create handling of saving an empty note, had to revert from this

 ## Week 10

 ### 30 Nov 2020
-* *1 hour* Reverted back from what changes i had made, added new skill card for the home card, fixed the time and date of notes to beiing british formatting
+* *1 hour* Reverted back from what changes i had made, added new skill card for the home card, fixed the time and date of notes to being british formatting

 ### 01 Dec 2020
 * *2.5* Added info to the home card, made logo for the app and added every size to the assets

 ### 02 Dec 2020
 * *2 hours* Got new images for the skills cards, made them transparent, fixed their size
-* *1.5 hours* Changed the descriptions for the skill cards
+* *1.5 hours* Changed the descriptions for the skill cards [6 hours]

+### 03 Dec 2020
+* *1.5 hours* Fixed skill descriptions more, made colour combos for the skill cards nicer
+* *0.5 hours* Prepped for meeting with matthew
+* *0.5 hours* Had meeting with matthew
+* *0.5 hours* Wrote up minutes for meeting